cyberSJ/x/java_web_start_x/sung_command-line_tool_exercise/sung_readme.txt

 4. To view the content of the manifest of the jar unzip -p sung.jar META-INF/MANIFEST.MF

+5. To sign the jar (required when using JWS), jarsigner -keystore /home/cyber/keystore_cyber -tsa http://sha256timestamp.ws.symantec.com/sha256/timestamp -signedjar sung_signed.jar sung.jar cyber

-5. To launch the app using the link from a web browser,
+6. To launch the app using the link from a web browser,
     1. google-chrome appPage.html.
     2. Click the link.
     3. Save the jnlp file to this directory.